MarceloFreitasx/tractian_challenge/README.md

 ### Tests

-- To run the tests, run the following command
+- To run the unit tests, run the following command `flutter test test/`
-  `flutter test test/`
+- To run the integration tests, run the following command `flutter test --dart-define-from-file=lib/env/.env integration_test/`